jtobin/mwc-probability/README.md

 state-passing automatically by using a `PrimMonad` like `IO` or `ST s` under the hood.

 Examples
 --------

-Transform a distribution's support while leaving its density structure
+1. Transform a distribution's support while leaving its density structure
 invariant:

-    -- uniform over [0, 1] to uniform over [1, 2]
+    -- uniform over [0, 1] transformed to uniform over [1, 2]
     succ <$> uniform

-Sequence distributions together using bind:
+2. Sequence distributions together using bind:

     -- a beta-binomial composite distribution
     beta 1 10 >>= binomial 10

-Use do-notation to build complex joint distributions from composable, local conditionals:
+3. Use do-notation to build complex joint distributions from composable, local conditionals:

     hierarchicalModel = do